makerdao/developer.makerdao.com/oasis/graphql/index.md

 ###### Schema

-Full schema documentation can be found [here](https://graphql-docs.com/docs/?graphqlUrl=https://data.makerdao.com/v1).
+Use the left submenu to browse the schema.
+Detailed docs can be found [here](https://graphql-docs.com/docs/?graphqlUrl=https://data.makerdao.com/v1).